HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 - **Core07.3 - Search and Export Notes**

 	It should be possible to search for notes (text and lists) within a time interval.
 The query expression should allow to search based on the title and/or contents of the notes.
 It should be possible to use regular expressions to search the contents of the notes that are within the time interval.
 It should be possible to open a specific note by double clicking on it in the result list.
-It should be possible to export the search results into a range in an worksheet.
+It should be possible to export the search results into a range in an spreadsheet.

 ### Core08 - Base Extensions